CIDRAM/CIDRAM/_docs/readme.en.md

 /vault/frontend.php | Front-end handler.
 /vault/functions.php | Functions file (essential).
 /vault/hashes.dat | Contains a list of accepted hashes (pertinent to the reCAPTCHA feature; only generated if the reCAPTCHA feature is enabled).
+/vault/icons.php | Icons handler (used by the front-end file manager).
 /vault/ignore.dat | Ignores file (used to specify which signature sections CIDRAM should ignore).
 /vault/ipbypass.dat | Contains a list of IP bypasses (pertinent to the reCAPTCHA feature; only generated if the reCAPTCHA feature is enabled).
 /vault/ipv4.dat | IPv4 signatures file.